Using Page Layouts

 Part I – Building Page layouts

-- Create two layouts - Mobile Sales and Mobile Service in the Potentials module.
+- Create two layouts - Mobile Sales and Mobile Service in the Deals module.

 - Build the two layouts with the required fields and sections.
-The potential stages for Mobile Sales are going to be different from that of Mobile Service.
+The deal stages for Mobile Sales are going to be different from that of Mobile Service.

 Part II - Choosing layouts on record creation